chenyue404/android-remote-debugger/README.md

 **Android Remote Debugger** is a library for remote debugging Android applications.
 It allows you to view logs, databases, shared preferences and network requests directly in the browser.

+## Chenyue's modification

+1. Change server ip to 0.0.0.0
+2. Click to copy body

 ### Choose language
 [English](https://github.com/zerobranch/android-remote-debugger/blob/master/README.md)